liquidinstruments/moku-examples/docs/api/reference/tfa/set_interval_analyzer.md

 ---
 additional_doc: Intervals are used to calculate the Statistics, Data Logging values and Output values.
-The Intervals are determined between the input Events and an Interval is the time difference between two specific Events captured by the instrument
+The Intervals are determined between the input Events and an Interval is the time difference between two specific Events captured by the instrument.
 description: Configures start and stop events for a given numerical id of interval analyzer
 method: post
 name: set_interval_analyzer